nasuni-labs/nasuni-dashboards/README.md

     ls NASUNI-FILER-MIB.txt SNMPv2-MIB.txt HOST-RESOURCES-MIB.txt UCD-SNMP-MIB.txt UCD-DISKIO-MIB.txt IF-MIB.txt
     ```

-    The output should match the following and not return any lines that read "cannot access x: no such file or directory":
+    The output should match the following and not return any lines that read **cannot access x: no such file or directory**:

     ```shell
     NASUNI-FILER-MIB.txt SNMPv2-MIB.txt HOST-RESOURCES-MIB.txt UCD-SNMP-MIB.txt UCD-DISKIO-MIB.txt IF-MIB.txt